-Pursuant to Rule 14a-8 under the Exchange Act, some stockholder proposals may be eligible for inclusion in our proxy statement for our 2019 annual meeting of stockholders.
-To be eligible for inclusion in our 2019 proxy statement, any such proposals must be delivered in writing to the Corporate Secretary of RELM no later than December 21, 2018, and must meet the requirements of Rule 14a-8 under the Exchange Act.
+Pursuant to Rule 14a-8 under the Exchange Act, some stockholder proposals may be eligible for inclusion in our proxy statement for our 2020 annual meeting of stockholders.
+To be eligible for inclusion in our 2020 proxy statement, any such proposals must meet the requirements of Rule 14a-8 under the Exchange Act and be delivered in writing to our Corporate Secretary no later than January 25, 2020, unless the date of the 2020 annual meeting of stockholders is more than 30 days from the anniversary date of the 2019 annual meeting of stockholders, in which case the proposals must be submitted a reasonable time before we begin to print and send our proxy materials.
 The submission of a stockholder proposal does not guarantee that it will be included in our proxy statement.